-- 1.106 The Commissioner is not required to apply s GA 1 where the voiding of an arrangement under s BG 1 appropriately counteracts the impermissible tax advantage.
-However, if the voiding does not do this, then the Commissioner can apply s GA 1 to counteract the impermissible tax advantage. - 1.107 Section GA 1(2) gives the Commissioner a broad and flexible discretion about how to make adjustments to counteract a tax advantage.
-The Commissioner considers s GA 1(2) empowers the Commissioner to make adjustments to: - negate any tax advantage arising from a tax avoidance purpose or effect that has not been counteracted by voiding the arrangement, including making appropriate consequential adjustments; and - reinstate permissible tax outcomes voided by the arrangement. - 1.108 Permissible tax outcomes do not include the parts of an arrangement so interdependent and interconnected with the tax avoidance parts as to be integral to them. - 1.109 The Commissioner is not under a duty to precisely describe the basis for an adjustment.
+- 1.98 The Commissioner is not required to apply s GA 1 where the voiding of an arrangement under s BG 1 appropriately counteracts the impermissible tax advantage or tax advantages.
+However, if the voiding does not do this, then the Commissioner is under a duty to apply s GA 1 to counteract any impermissible tax advantage. - 1.99 Section GA 1(2) gives the Commissioner a broad and flexible discretion about how to make adjustments to counteract a tax advantage.
+The Commissioner considers s GA 1(2) empowers the Commissioner to make adjustments to: - negate any tax advantage arising from a tax avoidance purpose or effect that has not been counteracted by voiding the arrangement, including making appropriate consequential adjustments; and - reinstate permissible tax outcomes voided by the arrangement. - 1.100 Permissible tax outcomes do not include the parts of an arrangement so interdependent and interconnected with the tax avoidance parts as to be integral to them. - 1.101 The Commissioner is not under a duty to precisely describe the basis for an adjustment.
 The Commissioner may have different options available when counteracting a tax advantage.
-The Commissioner may: - adjust the taxable income of any person affected by an arrangement, regardless of whether they are a party to the arrangement or were unaware they have benefited from the arrangement; - adjust tax advantages arising after the arrangement is put in place; - adjust tax credits; - consider hypothetical alternative situations when deciding on an adjustment; and - adjust ancillary taxes, such as, non-resident withholding tax, resident withholding tax, fringe benefit tax and PAYE. - 1.110 The Commissioner cannot ultimately include an amount of income or deduction in the taxable income of more than one person when determining an appropriate adjustment. - 1.111 If a taxpayer wishes to dispute an adjustment the Commissioner has made, the onus is on the taxpayer to show that the adjustment is wrong and by how much it is wrong.
+The Commissioner may: - adjust the taxable income of any person affected by an arrangement, regardless of whether they are a party to the arrangement or were unaware they have benefited from the arrangement; - adjust tax advantages that arise at a time after the arrangement is put in place; - adjust tax credits; - consider hypothetical alternative situations when deciding on an adjustment; and - adjust ancillary taxes, such as, non-resident withholding tax, resident withholding tax, fringe benefit tax and PAYE. - 1.102 The Commissioner cannot ultimately include an amount of income or deduction in the taxable income of more than one person under the adjustment power in s GA 1. - 1.103 If a taxpayer wishes to dispute an adjustment the Commissioner has made, the onus is on the taxpayer to show that the adjustment is wrong and by how much it is wrong.